 How adventurous would you say you are?
 When it comes to choosing your sailing destination are you a fair weather sailor or an adrenaline junkie?
-Sailing anywhere is fun, but if you fancy something a bit more challenging than the Ionian or away from the popular BVI, why not try the following:
+Sailing anywhere is fun, but if you fancy something a bit more challenging than the Ionian or away from the popular British Virgin Islands, why not try the following:

 The archipelago of the Azores is located in the middle of the northern hemisphere of the Atlantic Ocean and extends in an area approx. 600km wide.